 Not here.
 We do not provide any links to direct downloads, torrents or other means of downloading games.
 We do, however, link to the official homepages of the producers, who may provide free trials or even full game downloads.

 Our stance on piracy is that patches and downloads that have modifications to the game's contents are allowed.
 This includes translation patches and restoration patches.
 Any downloads, tools, cracks or codes that have the sole purpose of avoiding the purchase of a game are considered piracy and should not be discussed on this site.

-Asking for recommendations on the discussion board or on IRC is usually not a good idea, for various reasons.
+Asking for recommendations on the discussion board is usually not a good idea, for various reasons.
 If you're looking for VNs that most people have played, check out the popularity rankings.
 If you're interested in VNs that are generally considered "good" or "awesome", check out the ratings.
 If you're looking for something specific, browse through the tags.
 If you're interested in a more personal answer, compare the vote lists of our users with your own and decide what to read next based on that.